 “re-creation” actors are on hold mostly at this point, as well as many reality series.

-JMC: What can talent be doing right now to prepare themselves for the post-pandemic voiceover world?
+JMC: What can talent be doing right now to prepare themselves for the post-pandemic voiceover industry?

 THOM: I’m finding that ambitious voice actors are updating their websites, tracking new